-To be held on October 6, 2009
+To be held on October 6, 2010

-This Proxy Statement is being furnished in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use at the Annual Meeting of Stockholders to be held at the office of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 6th day of October 2009, at 10:00 A.M., Eastern Daylight Time, or any adjournment or adjournments thereof.
-A Notice of Internet Availability of Proxy Materials on the Company's website and a Proxy card were first mailed to shareholders on or about August 27, 2009.
-Only stockholders of record as of the close of business on August 21, 2009 are entitled to notice of, and to vote at, the meeting.
+This Proxy Statement is being furnished in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use at the Annual Meeting of Stockholders to be held at the office of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 6th day of October 2010, at 10:00 A.M., Eastern Daylight Time, or any adjournment or adjournments thereof.
+A Notice of Internet Availability of Proxy Materials on the Company's website was first mailed to stockholders on or about August 27, 2010.
+Only stockholders of record as of the close of business on August 20, 2010 are entitled to notice of, and to vote at, the meeting.